jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Evaluation :trollface:

 Problems today were more straightforward to me than previous days.
+I need to watch more videos on recursion.
+When the set up is complicated I start to get really confused.

 # Random things I went over